Webstop/core-styles-3/README.md

 is based on the same Hugo image as the other containers but it starts with the bash command instead of the hugo command, and it installs Sass in a global context to you have access to the `sass` command.

+## CSS Compiling issue

+There is currently an issue with the recompiling scripts.
+Although they seem to run, they do not actually automatically compile the css as desired.
+In order to work around this, use the `bash` container mentioned above and run the following<br>
+**npm run css-compile-docs** - manually compiles the css for the documentation site<br>
+**npm run css-compile** - manually compiles the css outside the documentation site